-Solutions for cost effective dispute resolution
+Solutions for cost-effective small claims dispute resolution

 People can resolve disputes without a trial.
 Alternative dispute resolution (ADR) refers to the different processes that include mediation.
 Mediation is confidential, less formal, and less stressful than traditional court proceedings.
 Mediation often saves money and speeds settlement.